 Understanding Compensation Management in Workday

-Whether you’re using the core compensation system or the advanced version, Workday cuts out the middle man between your employees and their total rewards information.
-No more complicated spreadsheets, different systems for each company division, or segmented systems for each area of employee total rewards are needed.
+Whether using the core compensation system or the advanced version, Workday cuts out the middleman between your employees and their total rewards information.
+No more complicated spreadsheets, different strategies for each company division, or segmented systems for each area of employee total rewards are needed.

-Workday simplifies the benefits and compensation review process by allowing teams to participate in compensation review define and maximize their systems according to the needs of each individual team member.
+Workday simplifies the benefits and compensation review process by allowing teams to participate in compensation reviews and maximize their systems according to the needs of each team member.

 For those employees in search of an all-inclusive system that allows them to track these metrics individually, Workday will give them access to their compensation information on any device, wherever and whenever they need it.

 Workday’s compensation management system offers users the ultimate package to fulfill all of their compensation needs in one place, with one system that’s unified across the board.
-System allowances and features in Workday remain the same for all internal teams, whether that team is made up of 5 employees or 500 employees, giving managers, administrators, and team members the same ability to build a compensation plan that meets their specific needs.
+System allowances and features in Workday remain the same for all internal teams, whether that team comprises 5 employees or 500 employees, giving managers, administrators, and team members the same ability to build a compensation plan that meets their specific needs.

 With the one-stop-shop system in Workday, employees are able to collaborate with their managers to configure specific benefits packages, review any changes to total rewards, and reap the full value of a compensation system that doesn’t cause added stress or headaches.

-Workday’s compensation system sets itself apart with its ease of use, personalization for each team member, flexibility of total rewards tracking, and increased transparency among all users involved with all things compensation and benefits.
-With a system that offers so many included capabilities, employees are able to take control of their total rewards and make their experience with compensation systems their own.
+Workday’s compensation system sets itself apart with ease of use, personalization for each team member, flexibility of total rewards tracking, and increased transparency among all users involved with compensation and benefits.
+With a system that offers many included capabilities, employees can take control of their total rewards and make their experience with compensation systems their own.

 What’s the Difference Between the Two Modules?

-Although both modules of Workday’s compensation management system are beneficial in providing a more comprehensive way to track benefits, manage total rewards, and stay up-to-date on eligibility rules, you may find it useful to know the differences in their capabilities.
+Although both modules of Workday’s compensation management system provide a more comprehensive way to track benefits, manage total rewards, and stay up-to-date on eligibility rules, you may find it useful to know the differences in their capabilities.

 The core Compensation product is available to all Workday clients.
-It allows you to design plans to keep track of things like base salaries, allowances, commissions, as well as talent management.
+It allows you to design plans to keep track of things like base salaries, allowances, commissions, and talent management.

 Workday Advanced Compensation

-Advanced Compensation, on the other hand, is an add-on product that gives you the ability to manage bonuses, merits, or any other sort of delayed compensation.
-Oftentimes companies will try to create and maintain this process offline, on spreadsheets, or through a different product.
+Advanced Compensation, on the other hand, is an add-on product that allows you to manage bonuses, merits, or any other sort of delayed compensation.
+Companies often try to create and maintain this process offline, on spreadsheets, or through a different product.
 But the moment you try to handle that work outside your Workday system, you miss out on creating a comprehensive picture of your compensation plans.

 Using Advanced Compensation allows you to manage every piece of the process in a single system with one source of data.
-If your company processes any type of regular bonuses or merit increases (such as cost of living adjustments), Workday Advanced Compensation is simply the easiest tool to use.
+If your company processes any regular bonuses or merit increases (such as cost of living adjustments), Workday Advanced Compensation is simply the most accessible tool to use.